-Manchester School Health Service is part of the Children’s Community Health Services Directorate in the Manchester Local Care Organisation [MLCO] and consists of School Nursing and Healthy Schools and Healthy Weight Project Team.
-The service operates citywide across Manchester working in partnership with schools to improve the health outcomes of children, young people and their families.
+The Manchester School Health Service is commissioned by the MCC Population Health Team and provides holistic health and wellbeing support across Manchester’s key public health priorities.
+We operate citywide across Manchester working in partnership with schools to improve the health outcomes of children, young people and their families.

 Hours